GLOBAL MARKETS-Nvidia-led rally pauses as investors eye Jackson Hole

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(Reporting by Koh Gui Qing in New York and Tom Wilson in London Additional reporting by Julie Zhu in Hong Kong Editing by Kirsten Donovan and Matthew Lewis)
+(Reporting by Koh Gui Qing in New York and Tom Wilson in London; Additional reporting by Julie Zhu in Hong Kong; Editing by Kirsten Donovan, Matthew Lewis and Daniel Wallis)

 ((julie.zhu1@thomsonreuters.com;))